mfelleisen/PillWars/typed/README.md

 #### Problem

-So I/O messes things up, even if we don't include the I/O effort in the timing part.
+So I/O of prefabs messes things up, even if we don't include the I/O effort in the timing part.

 #### Diagnosis